CMU-313/CMU-313.github.io/docs/projects/P1/installation/windows.md

     In all future projects of this course, we will expect you to develop using WSL2.
 Thus, it is **very important** that you set up WSL2 correctly.
 Please come to office hours or ask on Slack if you need any assistance with the installation.

 ## Installing NodeBB
-If you do not already have Git installed, follow [Git Installation on Linux](https://github.com/git-guides/install-git#install-git-on-linux), for Ubuntu.
+If you do not already have Git installed, follow the [**Git Installation on Linux**](https://github.com/git-guides/install-git#install-git-on-linux) for Ubuntu.

-Follow the [Ubuntu](/projects/P1/installation/ubuntu) instructions to install required tools on WSL2 and NodeBB itself.
+Then, follow the [Ubuntu](/projects/P1/installation/ubuntu) instructions to install required tools and NodeBB itself on WSL2.